kLabUM/DIBRT/README.md

 1. Open and run the getDIG.m: select the processes that have causal influence on the target process.
 A sample dataset, test_data is prepared for the test.
-  -The getDIG.m calls two Matlab files in sequence: getDIgraph.m and datafit.m.
+   1.1 The getDIG.m calls two Matlab files in sequence: getDIgraph.m and datafit.m.
 For the detailed description of the files, please refer to the code comments.

 2. Once the influential processes are selected, open the getRegression.m and put their indices